Mohammad6467/docs/src/pages/authentication/building-with-angular.md

 ---
-title: Building an app with Angular
+title: Stacks Auth with Angular
-description: Learn how to integrate authentication within an Angular application
+description: How to integrate authentication within an Angular application
 experience: beginners
 duration: 30 minutes
 tags:
   - tutorial
-# images:
+images:
-#   large: /images/pages/todo-app.svg
-#   sm: /images/pages/todo-app-sm.svg
+  sm: /images/pages/angular-app-sm.svg
 ---

 # Building an with Angular